instrumental-products/agent-os/README.md

 **Option 2: Request a specific feature**
 ```
-@~/.claude/agent-os/instructions/plan-project
+@~/.agent-os/instructions/create-spec

 Let's add user authentication with email/password and OAuth
 ```

 Either way, your agent will:
-- 📋 Create a Project Requirements Document (PRD)
+- 📋 Create a Spec Requirements Document (SRD)
 - 🔧 Write technical specifications
 - 💾 Design database schemas (if needed)
 - 🔌 Document API endpoints (if needed)
 - ✅ Break down work into ordered tasks

 **Important:** This is the most critical review point!
-Carefully examine the PRD, specs, and especially the task breakdown.
+Carefully examine the SRD, specs, and especially the task breakdown.
 Adjust anything that doesn't match your expectations before proceeding.

-Projects live in: `.agent-os/projects/2024-12-20-user-authentication/`
+Specs live in: `.agent-os/specs/2024-12-20-user-authentication/`

 ### Executing Tasks